tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Main features

 * Pull through content from Additional notes text box on Check allocation details page
-* “Copy this information” button should copy the highlighted text to the clipboard
+* “Copy this information” button should copy the text in the dropdown to the clipboard

 ## Reallocation